borg286/sevtech/README.md

     * Bonsai trees void all surplus production, so if you don't want a specific product (like leaves or sticks), put a drawer under a bonsai hopper and place in the materials you want to keep

     * You can use both Oak and Menril saplings to get an infinite and cheap supply of Fruit nutrition with apples or Menril Berries (Menril Berries can also be crafted into Menril Torch)

+* Alien Villagers use Lunar Sapphires as currency.
+You can find these in dungeon chests, or trade them for Jungle Saplings.

 ## Storage